 “I don’t know what to do, Chauncey.
 You have to come home.
 We can talk.
 We can get through this.
 I have no clue as to why he would just disappear.
 It’s been two and a half days and you are gone.
 We were just married, he has a new job he absolutely loves, we were going to have a family together with a big house and a dog and…I haven’t stopped crying.
 My heart is broken.”

-The Clark Kent anchor had returned to the screen: “What is puzzling his family and authorities is why, if he had planned to fly to Boston on business, was he running away from Arrivals?
+The Clark Kent anchor had returned to the screen: “What is puzzling his family and authorities is why?
+If Mr. Lardner had planned to fly to Boston on business, why was he running away from Arrivals?
 And who is this man, captured as well on the CCTV footage, and why did he start to follow Chauncey?”
 The image zooms into Beckett standing outside arrivals looking after Chauncey.
 “Is this man responsible for Chauncey’s disappearance?
 Is he just an onlooker.
-If you have any information of Chauncey Lardner, his disappearance, or who the second man in the footage is, please dial 1-800-Crime77.”
+If you have any information of Chauncey Lardner, his disappearance, or who the second man in the security footage is, please dial 1-800-Crime77.”